fnkzhang/codereview/api-server-flask/api/readme.md

 Make sure you have Application Default Credentials set up so you can run the program: https://cloud.google.com/docs/authentication/provide-credentials-adc

-To run the program, you will type
+To run the program, you will type:

 .\cloud-sql-proxy.exe --address 0.0.0.0 --port 5000 codereview-413200:us-central1:cr-cloudsql-db